fod/px.js/README.md

 __keyword(String)__

-The keyword method returns the value of the passed keyword.
-If the keyword holds a value which refers to the entire table (such as the 'TITLE' keyword), then that value is returned as a string.
+The `keyword` method returns the _value_ of the passed _keyword_.
+If the _keyword_ holds a value which refers to the entire table (such as the 'TITLE' keyword), then that value is returned as a string.
 If the keyword passed to the method has different values for each variable (for example, the 'VALUES' and 'CODES' keywords will have a different list of values for each variable), then a reference to the object holding the entire set of values is returned by the method.

 ```javascript
 // Return the value of the title keyword as a string